CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 #### Grapple Disarm

-Once already in a Grapple, a character as part of their declaration phase can declare they are attempting a Grapple Disarm to disarm thier opponent.
+Once already in a Grapple, a character as part of their declaration phase can declare they are attempting a Grapple Disarm to disarm their opponent.
 The character attempting the Grapple Disarm must be unarmed, but gains a +4d6 to their unarmed combat roll versus an armed grappled opponent.
 They may only take the Disarm Level 2 Victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)

 ## Level 3 victory